Some Questions You May Ask

 How do I join KSC?

-Refer to the “Membership” section of the website to view and download membership forms.
+Refer to the “Membership” section of the website to view and use the membership forms.

 For current membership rates, please refer to the ‘membership‘ section of the website.